 Redner’s Market register tapes are collected and redeemed for the HCQ treasury.

 Rada cutlery is made in the USA.
-The cutlery is offered for sale to HCQ members at every HCQ meeting, the 4-H Fair and HCQ Quilt Shows.
+The cutlery is offered for sale to HCQ members at every HCQ meeting and the FFH Fair in August.
+Awesome Made In America cutlery.